Arfa Areeb is a Fellow at Youth Leaders for Clear Air Fellowship by Clean Air Fund in the collaboration with Pravah.

 The different agencies that are responsible for implementing measures to mitigate the problem hardly work on it throughout the year.
 Experts are of the view that winter pollution mainly depends on meteorological conditions.
 These conditions start with the onset of winter in mid-October and continue till February.

-Hence, the region from Punjab to the Gangetic Plains of Uttar Pradesh and Bihar should be taken as an air set and agencies have to find a holistic solution for the area.
+Hence, the region from Punjab to the Gangetic Plains of Uttar Pradesh should be taken as an air set and agencies have to find a holistic solution for the area.
 A piecemeal approach won’t work much.

 What problems does your project solve?
 Briefly describe your efforts to address the issue.